-We can’t find our glasses, our car keys or the right word.
-We forget an appointment.
-We’re unable to bring to mind the name of a long-ago best friend.
-Many of us jokingly refer to these as “senior moments,” but the humor is only skin-deep.
 Underneath is the niggling worry that dementia—the term for a set of symptoms signaling a decline in mental abilities severe enough to interfere with our daily lives—lurks.
 This fear is fed by a sobering statistic: according to the Institute for Dementia Research and Prevention, in the U.S., at least 5 million individuals suffer from age-related dementias (Alzheimer’s disease accounts for roughly 70 percent of the total).
 These numbers will continue to rise as the population ages.

 Severe memory loss is no laughing matter.
 The brain, a mysterious and complex organ, is, among other things, the repository of the very essence of who we are: our memories.
 Generally speaking, memory breaks down into three broad categories: sensory, short-term and long-term.
-Things as dissimilar as childhood recollections and how to walk, hold a spoon or comb our hair reside in our memory As damaged nerve cells (neurons) cease to function, they take much of this information with them.
+Things as dissimilar as childhood recollections and how to walk, hold a spoon or comb our hair reside in our memory.
+As damaged nerve cells (neurons) cease to function, they take much of this information with them.
 This is where dogs come in.

-Dogs love routine.
-People with dementia have difficulty with routine, everyday activities.
-Roughly a dozen years ago, two people had the idea to put them together.
 When Israeli social worker Daphna Golan-Shemesh met professional dog trainer Yariv Ben-Yosef, they chatted about their respective occupations.
 As Ben-Yosef recalled, “It was clear to us that Daphna’s expertise in Alzheimer’s and my expertise with dogs could result in something new.”
 Together, Golan-Shemesh and Ben-Yosef pioneered the idea of training dogs to help those with dementia to not only feel better but also, to assist with daily activities.

 Fast-forward to early 2012, when Alzheimer’s Scotland secured funding to study the possibility that specially trained service dogs could benefit people in the early stages of dementia.
 Four students at the Glasgow School of Art developed the initial concept as a service design project in response to the Design Council’s 2011 Living Well with Dementia Challenge.
 Focused on “finding practical solutions to social problems,” the competition required entrants to “design and develop products and services that rethink living with dementia, and launch them as real initiatives.”
 The Dementia Dog project grew from this call to action.

-Dementia Dog is a collaborative effort, with Alzheimer’s Scotland, Dogs for the Disabled, Guide Dogs Scotland and the Glasgow School of Art pooling their respective areas of expertise.
-Last year, the research phase was completed, and the group is now in the early stages of a small-scale pilot program.
 As noted on the Dementia Dog website, the program “aims to prove that dogs can help people with dementia maintain their waking, sleeping and eating routine … improve confidence, keep them active and engaged … as well as provide a constant companion who will reassure them when they face new and unfamiliar situations.”

 They are also developing programs for two more assistive functions: intervention dogs, trained to help the client with specifically identified tasks, and facility dogs, who enhance the emotional well being of those living in residential care.

 The program’s dogs receive instruction at the Guide Dogs’ Forfar Training School.
-After 18 months’ work, the first two dementia service dogs—Kaspa, a Lab, and Oscar, a Golden Retriever—were certified last year, and two more dogs are currently being trained.
+After 18 months’ work, the first two dementia service dogs—Kaspa, a Lab, and Oscar, a Golden Retriever—were certified during their first year, and more currently being trained.